 So if you are thinking about contracting, or if you are already a contractor and using another umbrella company, why not give us a call?
 We'll explain everything you need to know about working through Contractor Umbrella.

-If you have any questions about working under an umbrella company or would like any further advice, then please call Shaun or Sarah on 01206 713 680 or email us.
+If you have any questions about working under an umbrella company or would like any further advice, then please call our new business team on 01206 591 000 or email us.

 If you are interested in the benefits to working under an umbrella company, these pages may be of interest to you: